Living Smart And Healthy

 6-8 cloves garlic, chopped

-1/2 teaspoon RED CHILI POWDER, adjust to taste
+½ teaspoon red chili powder, adjust to taste

 Handful of fresh cilantro